multisonic/100-days-of-code/log.md

 ### Day 5:June 2, 2020

-**Today's Progress**: CodeAcademy JS: Arrays and Loops
+**Today's Progress**: CodeAcademy JS: Iterators

-**Thoughts:** I didn’t quite do an hour of work today.
-I was really distracted and distraught by the world, but did manage to get through finish the arrays module and do most of the looping module.
-I’ll be back at it in the morning.
+**Thoughts:** The iterator concepts are getting a little tough, which is good. i like the way CodeAcademy builds on the info.
+Plus my notes have been an invaluable resource as I progress.

-**Session Length:** 30 minutes
+**Session Length:** 80 minutes

 ### Day 4: June 1, 2020